Skip to content

 • Rotate the override + re-login if you suspect the file has leaked.

-Server-side API-key auth is planned so you can mint scoped, revocable credentials from a workstation and use them headlessly without copying any files.
+A scoped service-account/headless auth surface is planned so you can mint scoped, revocable credentials from a workstation and use them headlessly without copying any files.
 Until then, the portable credential workflow is the recommended path.

 Troubleshooting

 • Bundle: NOT decryptable — keypair mismatch detected → the BULLPEN_USERNAME_OVERRIDE or BULLPEN_HOME differs between the workstation and the bot host.
-Double-check both env vars.
+Double-check both env vars and use an absolute BULLPEN_HOME on both machines.

 • bullpen doctor auth reports Credentials: Not found → the credential file didn't make it across, or BULLPEN_HOME is pointing somewhere else.